brett8883/DJI_Super-Patcher/Readme.md

 Also thanks to D95GAS, frank2006, and Kilrah for consulting.

 This project is made possible by the work done by many contributers and dependencies.
-This project contains alomost no new programming and serves as an easy to use deployment of the /o-gs/DJI_FC_Patcher project https://github.com/o-gs/DJI_FC_Patcher that anyone can use with almost no technical ability.
+This project contains alomost no new programming and serves as an easy to use deployment of the /o-gs/DJI_FC_Patcher project https://github.com/o-gs/DJI_FC_Patcher by Matioupi that anyone can use with almost no technical ability.

 This project relies on the hard work of jezzab and the jezzab/DUMLdore application https://github.com/jezzab/DUMLdore

+There are many others whos names I do not know that contributed to the dependencies without which this project could never have happened.
+I apologise for not having all of their names acknowleged but I will update this list as I discover them.